The-Balthazar/BrewWikiGen/README.md

 ## Configuring:
 Most of the following values in `Run.lua` will need updating for your setup:

-* `WikiGeneratorDirectory` should point to the cloned repo directory or location of `Generators.lua` and the other files.
-The actual location of `Run.lua` isn't important as long as it's pointing at the other files correctly.
+* `Language` should be the two letter language code for which LOC files should be loaded.
+They are not ISO_639-1.
+Non-`'US'` is supported only for strings copied verbatim.
+Actual wiki prose and text is not yet translated, or prepared for such.

 * `OutputDirectory` needs to point to a real directory.
 I'd go for wherever you check out your mods wiki repository, but what you do with the output is up to you.

+* `WikiGeneratorDirectory` should point to the folder this readme and `Run.lua` are located in.
+Include a slash at the end.

 * `ModDirectories` should point to your local copies of the mod(s) you wish to generate wiki pages for.
 It assumes, but doesn't require, multiple mods.
 It